wp-plugins/bbpress-new-ui/readme.txt

 3. Light color
 4. Plugin settings
 5. Closed and fastened themes are highlighted with a special icon
+6. New styles for categories: now they look just fine
+7. The style for replies author

 == Changelog ==

+= 2.4 =
+* New styles for categories: now they look just fine
+* The style for replies author
+* New icons for locked/sticky topics
+* New improvements for light theme
+* By default now used light theme

 = 2.3.1 =
 * Support for bbPress Admin Answers 2.0